What is a HDR iPhone photo?

 |Normal photo||HDR photo|

-The iPhone 8, 8 Plus and X automatically take HDR photos.
+The iPhone 8, 8 Plus and later models automatically take HDR photos.
 On previous iPhone models you can choose in the iPhone Camera app with the HDR option from automatic, on or off.
 In the settings of the iPhone Camera app you can set whether you want to save the normal photo as well.
-In the settings of the iPhone 8, 8 Plus and X you can disable automatic HDR, so that you get the HDR option in the iPhone Camera app again.
+In the settings of the iPhone 8, 8 Plus and later models you can disable automatic HDR, so that you get the HDR option in the iPhone Camera app again.

 HDR iPhone RAW photos with Adobe Lightroom Mobile

 With the camera and photo editing app Adobe Lightroom Mobile for the iPhone, you can shoot HDR RAW photos (iPhone 6s or later).
 RAW photos are better suited for editing.
 You can crop the image in Lightroom Mobile, adjust the exposure, remove noise, apply filters and export the edited photo as JPG.
-You can also export the original HDR RAW photo.
-I often import the exported HDR JPG photo into Snapseed for applying specific filters and the conversion to black and white.
+You can also export the original high dynamic range RAW photo.
+I often import the exported high dynamic range JPG photo into Snapseed for applying specific filters and the conversion to black and white.
 I photographed the HDR RAW photo of the windmill with Adobe Lightroom Mobile.
 In Snapseed I applied the “Accentuate” filter.

 iPhone HDR-RAW samples